-Further, Seadrill Global Services Ltd. has a right of first refusal should the Company wish to sell the Semi 1 to a third party, subject to certain terms and conditions in the Seadrill Management Agreement.
-This right of first refusal may negatively affect a potential third party buyer's interest in the Semi 1 which in turn could be of adverse effect to the Company.
+Further, Seadrill Global Services Ltd. has a right of first refusal should the Company wish to sell any of Semi 1 or Semi 2 to a third party, subject to certain terms and conditions in the Seadrill Management Agreement.
+This right of first refusal may negatively affect a potential third party buyer's interest in these drilling units which in turn could be of adverse effect to the Company.